outsider-lj/edsgi_bart/README.md

 The preprocessed dataset is already provided as `/data/ed/ed_with_kg.json`.
 However, if you want to create the dataset yourself, you need run all the files in preprocessing.

 ### Training
+The first is to train the file train_edsgi.py;

-main taining file is train_edsgi.py, train twice. in second time, modify optimizer and loss in train_edsgi.py; delete all tie_weight function and correct from_pretained method(line 1545) in modeling_edsgi_utils.py; modify model_checkpoint in train_edsgi_config.json
+The second step is to delete the tie_weight function and correct from_pretained method(line 1545) in modeling_edsgi_utils.py(load the step-generation model);

+Next is to train the train_edsgi_integ.py.

 ## Testing
 run test_edsgi.py